 Also in 2008 Pete was featured in a PRS-MCPS monthly podcast of new composers.

 Ununbium, a quartet album of original tunes, some first written for the quintet and others newly composed was recorded in 2009.
 The band was Jim Blomfield on piano, Wayne Elliot on bass and Gary Evans on drums.
 The album came out well and received good reviews.
 Various incarnations of the Pete Canter Quartet/Quintet continue to perform this material live.
 See Albums

-Lightflight is the most recent Pete Canter Quartet album and was recorded in 2013 with Jim Blomfield on piano, Sol Ahmed on double bass and Mark Whitlam on drums.
+Lightflight the second Pete Canter Quartet album of original tunes and was recorded in 2013 with Jim Blomfield on piano, Sol Ahmed on double bass and Mark Whitlam on drums.
 It features Pete on soprano and tenor saxophones and comprises ten tracks of Pete’s original compositions.
 Like Ununbium, Lightflight received good 3* reviews from Jazzwise magazine.
 See Albums

 Strange Bird by Pete Canter’s Sky Ensemble is Pete’s latest album of original music and features Pete on soprano saxophone, cellist Lucy Welsman, Matt Johns on piano, Jim Rintoul on double bass and Gary Evans on drums.
 The music has a strong folk influence while retaining Pete’s distinct contemporary jazz style.
 See Albums